 Start of your bleed: “You may feel a little more bloated or distended as your womb is now engorged with blood.
 This is in anticipation of the implantation of a fertilised egg, which is great if you want to get pregnant, but not if you’re working on maintaining a streamlined silhouette.
 The good news is, this isn’t weight gain and it isn’t permanent – things are about to shift.”

 During your bleed: “You are losing iron.
 If you are already deficient or even borderline in this important mineral, fatigue will now claim you for its own.
 You’ll also feel dizzy, chilly, and light-headed.
 Supplementing with a natural iron tonic is very sensible if this is you.”

-- Drink plenty of still, plain water.
-“This will ensure you don’t retain fluid.
+1. Make a point to drink plenty of water: “This will ensure you don’t retain fluid.
 The less water you drink, the more the body thinks there’s a drought and starts hanging onto every bit of water it can.
-Drinking plenty will keep things moving smoothly.”
+Drinking plenty will keep things moving smoothly,” says Alison.

 2. Avoid salty foods: “Try not to eat too much salty food or carbohydrates,” advises Dr Ellie, as this will lead to dehydration and water retention.